izolate/yesql/README.md

 }
 ```

+> :frog: NOTE: Named parameters only work with exported fields.

 ### `Query` / `QueryContext`

 Use `Query` to execute a query and return data.
 Templates allow you to perform